Skip to content

 3. People who share with one another voluntarily and among themselves in this space.

-4. People who feel a sense of belonging in this group and are genuinely interested in supporting, assisting, sharing, and learning from each other.
+4. People feel a sense of belonging in this group.
+They are genuinely interested in supporting each other.
+They help, share, and learn from one another.

 Set goals (KPIs) tied to stakeholders and only report the goals tied to the business goals and overall digital strategy.
 Examples are reduced costs, increased customer satisfaction, revenue, or growth in advocacy.

-Get leadership to define the KPSs and get more than “increase engagement,” as that doesn’t lead to clear outcomes.
+Get leadership to define the KPIs and get more than “increase engagement,” as that doesn’t lead to clear outcomes.

 Community Guidelines should provide the mission and expectations of member behaviors to create the community culture.
 Don’t just list “rules” but guide members on “best practices” for the space.